-A baby spends approximately 280 days in the womb (give or take) and is in constant connection with his mama.
-He depends solely on her for his nourishment and security.
-For his very life.
+A baby spends approximately 280 days in the womb (give or take) and is constantly connected with their mama.
+They depend solely on her for their nourishment and security.
+For their very life.

-Suddenly, in an instant, (it might not feel like an instant to some of us! 🙂 ) he is out of the home he knew for so long and his whole world changes.
+Suddenly, in an instant (it might not feel like an instant to some of us!), they’re out of the home they’ve known for so long, and their whole world changes.
 What is the first thing that you want to do with your baby?
-HOLD him!
+HOLD THEM!
 It’s the natural response.
 Give me my baby!
-I want him close.
+I want them close.
 And it’s totally acceptable for the first few days of life.
 (In society’s eyes)

 Maybe you’ve also been the subject of unwanted parenting advice.
-Maybe others have told you that you can’t hold your baby so much or you WILL spoil him!
+Maybe others have told you that you can’t hold your baby so much, or you WILL spoil them!

 In my early years of parenting – when I thought I knew less and others knew more – I let (well-intending) people tell me how to parent.

-Since I was a young, new mom, I thought that the unsolicited advice that was given was all correct and I parented accordingly.
-I followed a system, recommended by veteran moms in which I felt guilty holding and rocking my baby.
+Since I was a young, new mom, I thought that the unsolicited advice was correct, and I parented accordingly.
+I followed a system recommended by veteran moms in which I felt guilty holding and rocking my baby.
 “He won’t sleep if you don’t put him down.
 He needs to learn how to sleep on his own.
 You’re nursing him again?”

-Fast forward sixteen years and seven babies later and I couldn’t be happier!
+Fast forward sixteen years and seven babies later — I couldn’t be happier!

-I am thankful that I learned that holding a baby won’t spoil him.
+I am thankful that I learned that holding a baby won’t spoil them.
 In fact, quite the opposite occurs.
 You will develop a bond between you and your baby that spans a lifetime.

-Maybe you’re worried you’ll spoil your baby or you’ll create a bad sleeper.
-I’m here to tell you that eventually, your baby WILL let you put him down.
-And in the not too distant future, there will be a day when it will be hard to stop him so you can snuggle!
+Maybe you’re worried you’ll spoil your baby or create a bad sleeper.
+I’m here to tell you that eventually, your baby WILL let you put them down.
+And in the not-too-distant future, there will be a day when it will be hard to stop them so you can snuggle!

-There are good reasons your baby wants to be held and if you know them, it can help set your mind at ease.
+There are good reasons your baby wants to be held; if you know them, it can help set your mind at ease.

 The Fourth Trimester